youldash/iOS/Day 1/README.md

 }
 ```

 * Compile and run the program by clicking on the Run button (located on the top-left corner of Xcode), or by pressing (⌘ + R).
-You should see an output similar to the following output:
+You should see an outcome similar to the following Debugger output:

 ```
 2016-02-24 19:04:03.625 Photography[2543:56278] PhotoAlbum unit test program.